joundso/requirements/README.md

 requiRements::install(packages = demo_vec)
 ```

-### Install packages providing a file containing the packagenames
+### Install some packages providing a file containing the packagenames

 ```r
 ## Test it with a file: